The Relational Harmony Institute

 Good practice and ethical conduct

-As a student and practitioner, you will be required to agree to work within the code of ethics for your profession.
+Clarity: As a student and practitioner, you will be required to agree to work within the code of ethics for your profession.
 We recommend that you join a professional body, such as the ACSB.
-Part of this agreement is to recognise the need for regular supervision and continuing professional development and learning and to commit to undertaking regular self-reflection, supervision and CPD as well as ethical self-care.
+Part of this agreement is to recognise the need for regular supervision and continuing professional development and learning, and to commit to undertaking regular self-reflection, supervision and CPD as well as ethical self-care.
+It is at the RHI's sole discretion to endorse the certificate for your training.

 Terms of Service